Presymplectic geometry and Liouville sectors with corners and its monoidality: Liouville -sectors and canonical splitting data

 (See the definition \eqref{eq:Zi} of $Z_i$ on $C$.)

 Then we have

 on $\nbhd(C)$.
-Since $ Z_i : = X_{R_i^\sigma}, $ we have \eqn Z_i \rfloor \omega = dR_i^\sigma \eqnd on $U = \nbhd^Z(C)$.
+Since $ Z_i : = X_{R_i^\sigma}, $ we have \be Z_i \rfloor \omega = dR_i^\sigma \ee on $U = \nbhd^Z(C)$.
 This is precisely the defining equation of the moment map $\phi_{G,C}^\sigma: \nbhd(C) \to \frak g^* \cong \RR^m$ with $G = \RR^m$ given by

 for the above $G=\RR^m$-action.
-Recall that the hypersurfaces $H_i$ are $Z$-invariant at infinity.
-Therefore we can choose the neighborhood $\nbhd(C)$ so that it is $Z$-invariant at infinity.
+Recall that the hypersurfaces $H_i$ are $Z$-invariant near infinity.
+Therefore we can choose the neighborhood $\nbhd(C)$ so that it is $Z$-invariant near infinity.
 Then by the requirement put on the Liouville vector field $Z$ which is pointing outward along $\del M$, we can choose the whole neighborhood $\nbhd(C)$ $Z$-invariant.
 Together with the normalization condition of $R_i$'s

 it also implies $R_i^\sigma \geq 0$ on $\nbhd(C)$ for all $i$.
 We now take the neighborhood $U \subset M$ to be this $Z$-invariant neighborhood

 The content of the above discussion can be summarized into the following intrinsic derivation of the splitting data. \begin{theorem}[$\sigma$-Splitting data] Let $C \subset \del M$ be a sectorial corner of codimension $n$ associated to the sectorial coisotropic collection $\{H_1, \ldots, H_m\}$ on $\del M$.
 Then for each choice